Support is available for Hunter and Mid North Coast communities following major flooding in May 2025.

 Landholders should source and purchase fodder themselves, except in exceptional circumstances where fodder may be supplied by AASFA to allow time for the landholder time to source alternative arrangements i.e. agistment, sale, and purchasing of fodder.
 Each request for fodder is assessed on a case-by-case basis.

 Emergency fodder may only be provided where there is an immediate animal welfare need.
-We also take your personal circumstances, and other factors into account.
+We also take your personal circumstances and other factors into account.

 Please contact the Agriculture and Animal Services Hotline 1800 814 647 to discuss your circumstances and make a request.

 After an emergency, primary producers and the community can implement a range of actions, and access services and assistance to aid recovery.
+The Local Land Services Flood Recovery Hub provides a wide range of resources such as livestock health after floods, managing feed and fodder risks and pasture recovery after floods.

 Reporting emergencies | Telephone |